puppetlabs/puppetlabs-apache/README.md

 Allows the configuration of a trailing footer line under server-generated documents.
 See Apache documentation for 'ServerSignature'.
 Defaults to 'On'.

+#####`manage_user`

+Setting this to false will avoid the user resource to be created by this module.
+This is useful when you already have a user created in another puppet module and that you want to used it to run apache.
+Without this, it would result in a duplicate resource error.

+#####`manage_group`

+Setting this to false will avoid the group resource to be created by this module.
+This is useful when you already have a group created in another puppet module and that you want to used it for apache.
+Without this, it would result in a duplicate resource error.

 ####Class: `apache::default_mods`

 Installs default Apache modules based on what OS you are running